OutSystems Platform uses .NET connection pooling to connect to SQL Server databases. This is done using System.Data.SqlClient.

 All connections use the same parameters in the connection string (except for the division above).
-It is not possible to specify different parameters for connection strings based on any other difference.
+It's not possible to specify different parameters for connection strings based on any other difference.

-Specifically, different parameters by eSpace / Application or by front-end are not possible to configure with the Platform.
+Specifically, different parameters by eSpace / Application or by front-end aren't possible to configure.

 What customization can I use and what should I steer away from?